explodinglabs/jsonrpcserver/README.rst

     >>> api.dispatch({'jsonrpc': '2.0', 'method': 'add', 'params': [2, 3], 'id': 1})
     ({'jsonrpc': '2.0', 'result': 5, 'id': 1}, 200)

-The returned values, a JSON-RPC response and an HTTP status code, can be used to respond to a client.
+The returned values - a JSON-RPC response and an HTTP status code - can be used to respond to a client.

 Full documentation is available at https://jsonrpcserver.readthedocs.org/.